areebrajwana/areebrajwana/README.md

   I'm a ***Flutter developer*** from Pakistan who loves Flutter.<br>
   Currently working as ***Flutter Developer*** at [AKodes IT Solutions](https://www.akodes.com/).<br>
   I'm passionate about making open source projects that will be useful to people also free to use.<br>
-  I'm trying my best to increase my skill set while working in IT industry including personal growth.
+  I'm trying my best to increase my skill set while working in IT industry and also including my personal growth.

 <br>